PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 string value representing the timezone offset from UTC.
 Example: timezone 'America/New York' has a timezone offset of UTC minus 4 hours = - 4 * 3600 = -14400.
 The value of the key 'tz_offset' in this case shoud be: '-14400'.
+If one wants the clock displays UTC time, then set the value of 'LOCAL_TIME_FLAG' in secrets.py to '0'

 Every ten minutes the internal RTC will be synchronized through a call to function 'refresh_from_NTP()'.